 Signature Guarantee

 After you complete the 1048 form, don’t sign it yet.
 You have to take it to a financial institution and sign it in front of a certifying officer.
 The certifying officer will check your ID and vouch for you to the government.
-If your lost or stolen savings bonds had a co-owner, both owners must sign on the form in front of a certifying officer.
+If your lost or stolen savings bonds had a co-owner, both owners must sign in front of a certifying officer.

 We made an appointment with a nearby Bank of America branch.
 We met a Senior Vice President there.
 He had never done it before but he agreed to do it for us.
 In addition to signing the form, he also had to put a stamp of the bank on the form.
-He explained to us they don’t do Medallion Signature Guarantee any more because it’s more of a securities industry program.
+He explained to us they don’t do Medallion Signature Guarantee anymore because it’s more of a securities industry program.
 He was able to put a Signature Guarantee Stamp on it.
 He explained to us they use the Signature Guarantee Stamp more for checks.

 Wait